petersjogren/acapellaplanner/.brain/MAINTENANCE.md

 Keep entries high-signal.
 Do not restate filenames or README quickstart.
 If unsure, write `uncertain:` — do not invent.

-Repo-root `AGENTS.md` should point here and repeat the product rails.
-If that file is missing, treat this document as the contract.
+Repo-root `AGENTS.md` points here and repeats the product rails.
+Treat either file as the contract.